 Authentications

-In an effort to preserve the legacy of the Laurel Lamp Company and help educate the public, the Laurel Lamp Foundation offers authentication services for vintage Laurel pieces at no charge.
+In an effort to preserve the legacy of the Laurel Lamp Company and educate the public, the Laurel Lamp Foundation offers authentication services for vintage Laurel pieces free of charge.

-Our nonprofit foundation has carefully cataloged hundreds of Laurel’s unique designs with help from the families of the company’s founders, Laurel designers, industry experts, and historians.
+Our nonprofit foundation has meticulously cataloged hundreds of Laurel’s original designs with the support of the founders’ families, former Laurel designers, industry experts, and design historians.

-To submit your piece for examination & authentication please fill out the following form below.
+To submit your piece for examination and authentication, please complete the form below.

-Please include as much detailed information about your piece as possible including whether or not it has any Laurel labels or manufacturing markings, UL stickers, and relevant dimensions.
+Please include as much detailed information about your piece as possible, including whether it has any Laurel labels, manufacturing markings, UL stickers, or relevant dimensions.

 Archive Request Form